raushanctf/Digital-Marketing/README.md

 * Highly targeted (location, age, interest)
 * Useful for promotions or time-sensitive campaigns
 * Easily measurable ROI (return on investment)

+🧠 Best Strategy?
+* Use organic SEO for long-term growth and brand building.
+* Use inorganic SEO for quick results, testing, or product launches.
+💡 Most successful businesses use a mix of both!